 “We need to do what we can to protect and educate.
 Because in an environment where you are locked in a cabin for two or three hours at 38,000 feet, you need to be protected and have rights.
 We need a reasonable and collaborative approach by both allergic passengers and the airlines.”

-Laurie Harada, the executive director of Anaphylaxis Canada, agrees that there needs to be dialogue among all parties – including passengers, allergists, airline management, flight attendants and food providers.
+Laurie Harada, the executive director of Anaphylaxis Canada (now Food Allergy Canada), agrees that there needs to be dialogue among all parties – including passengers, allergists, airline management, flight attendants and food providers.
 In the meantime, Harada suggests allergic passengers and parents of allergic kids need to protect themselves by choosing airlines that will best accommodate their needs, by bringing their own food, and by wiping down armrests and tray tables as needed.

 Harada also emphasizes that allergic travelers should not only speak up when they have been treated badly – and they should do it civilly – but also when they have been treated well.
 When airlines begin to understand that millions of North Americans suffer from allergies and a large percentage of them fly, she adds, they will be more likely to listen.